alvilgau/CloudyMcCloudface/doc/doc.md

 ## How to Troubleshoot

-When an error occurs, then several steps can be done to troubleshoot.
+If an error occurs, then several steps can be taken to troubleshoot the application.
 Firstly, we can look at the metrics and logs provided by AWS CloudWatch.
-This metrics can give a hint which instance operates not as desired.
+These metrics can give a hint which instance does not operate as desired.
 Next we can look at the logs of the services, which are persisted in AWS DynamoDB.
-After the error was found, we can reproduce him locally and fix him.
-Thanks to our highly automated deployment process, we can quickly deploy the fix withing a few minutes.
+After the error was found, we can reproduce it locally and fix it.
+Due to our highly automated deployment process, we can quickly deploy the fix within a few minutes.

 # Cost Calculation
-The following graphic gives an estimate of the monthly cost for running the application in the AWS cloud.
+The following graphic gives an estimate of the monthly costs for running the application in the AWS cloud.

 The calculation assumes 1000 concurrent users and 100 concurrent recordings at any given time.

 ![AWS monthly cost](https://raw.githubusercontent.com/cloudy-sentiment-analysis/CloudyMcCloudface/master/doc/monthly-cost.png "AWS monthly cost") AWS monthly cost. *Calculated with cloudcraft.io*

-Not included in this graphic is the cost for outgoing network traffic, which adds another 140€ each month for 1000 concurrent users and increases the monthly total to ~340€.
+The costs for outgoing network traffic is not included in this graphic, which adds another 140€ each month for 1000 concurrent users and increases the monthly total to ~340€.

 ## Possible Charging Model

-When creating a charging model the two main features of the app have to be taken into consideration.
-The first is the real time analysis which produces a huge amount of outgoing network traffic.
+When creating a charging model the two main features of the app need to be taken into consideration.
+The first feature is the real time analysis which produces a huge amount of outgoing network traffic.
 Here it would make sense to charge each user or tenant by the total analysis time.
-This data can be gathered relatively ease by listening to redis events.
+This data can be gathered relatively easy by listening to redis events.
-The second component is the recording of tweets.
+The second feature is the recording of tweets.
 Outgoing network traffic is not as much an issue in this case, but storing the analyzed tweets is a massiv cost factor.
 What needs to be taken into consideration as well, is the fact that recordings are stored by tenant.
-Therefor it would make sense to charge each tenant for the total time of all stored recordings.
+Therefore it would make sense to charge each tenant for the total time of all stored recordings.

 ## Costs for an Half an Hour Test Run